Rated: E · Short Story · Contest · #1815627

-At the age of six years, Jonathan knew he had a silly sounding disease.
+At the age of six years, Jonathan knew he had a silly-sounding disease.
 When Mommy took him to the doctor, he overheard the doctor talking about a disease named Kneeman Pick.
-Of course it didn’t mean anything scary to him then until…At eight, he once again overheard the doctor tell his mother that he wouldn't live long, that he had an enlarged spleen and liver.
-He didn't know what a spleen was, but knew that his liver was very important.
-Jonathan remembered how shocked he was at hearing he wouldn't live long and how he wanted to hide in the corner to cry.
+Of course, it didn’t mean anything scary to him then until…At eight, he once again overheard the doctor tell his mother that he wouldn't live long, that he had an enlarged spleen and liver.
+Jonathan didn't know what a spleen was; but, he knew that his liver was very important.
+He remembered how shocked he was at hearing he wouldn't live long and how he wanted to hide in the corner to cry.
 Knowing that he could not show, so he calmed himself down in time when his mother came back into the room.
 After that, he learned to bottle all his emotion inside, giving her a big smile whenever she asked how he was.
 Most nights he did cry though and had bad dreams of a large liver chasing him.
 The next morning he promised himself to make the rest of his life the best that it could possibly be.
 He began to think of projects to do.

 Remembering what he promised himself he would do, he asked his mom for a diary.
 When she got him one, he began filling the blank pages with his thoughts on how his disease made him feel.
 He started right from the beginning when he first heard that strange name.
 He remembered it all so well and recorded everything.

 As the days passed he asked for another diary.
 His mother never questioned him and Jonathan was thankful for that.
 He didn’t want to explain.
 This is how he got through the days and nights.
 Life’s obstacles showed its ugly head many times and as his disease progressed, he never knew what would come next.
 Each day became an unknown mystery to him.